Hatsune Miku: Winter festivals

 The 2012 design was chosen via a contest.
 The winning entry was referred to as "Fluffy Coat Snow Miku".
 The 2013 design was called "Strawberry Daifuku Shiromuku Miku".
 The 2014 design was based on a Magical Girl design by dera_fury, who was the winner of the 2014 Snow Miku contest.
 The illustration was "Nekosumi".
-The design also featured a pet called "Rabbit Yukine".
+The design featured a pet called "Rabbit Yukine".
 The 2015 design was called "Snow Bell Snow Miku" and was illustrated by Nardack.

 In 2012, several ice sculptures of the Character Vocal series and several snow sculptures of Miku were produced for the event.
 However, on February 7, 2012, one of the Snow Miku sculptures later collapsed and had to be rebuilt elsewhere with better support.
-The collapsed figure also hit a woman in her early 60s on the back of the head; no serious injuries were sustained in the process.
+The collapsed figure hit a woman in her early 60s on the back of the head; no serious injuries were sustained in the process.

-During Miku's development, Crypton decided to take a different approach from that used by the other Vocaloid sound bank publishers.
-It was decided that to make the product successful not only would a highly appealing voice need to be developed, but that the voice needed an image.
-She was originally aimed only at professional producers; the amateur and otaku market had not fully formed yet, and so were not initially considered.

-The task for coming up with Miku's image went to the manga artist Kei Garō.
-When Kei designed Miku, his only direction was that she was an android and what her color scheme (based on Yamaha's synthesizer's signature turquoise color) was.
-The design on Miku's skirt and boots are based on synthesizer software colors and the bars represent the actual bars within the program's user interface.
-Miku was originally intended to have a different hairstyle, but Kei stuck to pigtails or bunches after trying them out.